 The 1950s weren’t entirely a wasteland of “elegant and tasteful” (read: boring) mink.
-There were exceptions, usually in the form of stoles, and this next update is the poster child of 1950’s fox stoles.
-It also contains my main weakness… pink dyed fox.
-Silk Stockings is, like fox stoles, something the 50’s presented a lot of: musical remakes of “old” films.
-In this case the old film was 1939’s Ninotchka.
-Ninotchka is one of Greta Garbo’s last films, and committed the cardinal sin of presenting her as a Russian who wore no fur at all.
+There were exceptions, usually in the form of stoles, and this next update is the poster child of 1950s fox stoles.
+It also contains my main weakness: pink-dyed fox.
+Silk Stockings is, like fox stoles, something the ’50s presented a lot of musical remakes of “old” films.
+In this case, the old movie was 1939’s Ninotchka.
+Ninotchka is one of Greta Garbo’s last films and committed the cardinal sin of presenting her as a Russian who wore no fur.
 Silk Stockings doesn’t quite make up for this, but it’s a solid film nonetheless.

 Silk Stockings – The Film

-The plot of the film follows the main beats of Ninotchka, but the excuses for the characters being where they are have been tweaked a bit, mostly because this is one of those musicals that provide the thinnest excuse for people to sing.
+The plot of the film follows the main beats of Ninotchka.
+Certain elements changed to provide the thinnest excuse for people to sing.
 Fred Astaire plays a film producer who snags a Russian composer to write music for his films.
-The Kremlin sends agents to get him back, but they are corruped by “decadent” western ways.
-They then send Ninotchka Yoschenko, a true fan of Communism, to bring them all back, proving to be a tougher nut to crack.
-Since this is 50’s musical, though, said nut is cracked and everyone lives happily ever after in the decadent western paradise.
+The Kremlin sends agents to get him back, but they are corrupted by “decadent” western ways.
+They then send Ninotchka Yoschenko, a true fan of Communism, to bring them all back.
+She proves to be a tougher nut to crack.
+Since this is a 50’s musical, though, said nut is cracked, and everyone lives happily ever after in the decadent western paradise.

 Silk Stockings – The Furs

 Perhaps in homage to the original, Agent Yoschenko is, sadly, not clad in any decadent western fur coats.
-These are left to the character of Peggy Dayton (Janis Paige), who is the star of producer Steve Canfield’s (Fred Astaire) film.
-Given the choice, I would have preferred Cyd Charisse be the one swathed in big fox stoles, but, given a real choice, I would have picked Greta Garbo over either of them.
+Fur fashion is handled by Peggy Dayton (Janis Paige), the star of producer Steve Canfield’s (Fred Astaire) film.
+Given a choice, I would have preferred Cyd Charisse be the one swathed in big fox stoles, but, given an ideal choice, I would have picked Greta Garbo over either of them.

-Peggy Dayton arrives, to the film, and the plot, in a big way.
-It’s a 50’s musical, so entrances are important, and this one is done with a white fox stole and muff combo.
+Peggy Dayton arrives in a big way.
+It’s a 50’s musical, so entrances are essential, and this one features a white fox stole and muff combo.

 The shot is pretty much wide throughout, sadly.
 I could have used a closer view of this outfit.